Scheduling and Timing

 HISCLK = 150 MHz / 2 = 75 MHz

 For code that runs in the context of an external interrupt, the model uses the C28x Hardware Interrupt block.
 Configure the interrupt operation with Configuration Parameters > Hardware Implementation > Hardware board settings > Target hardware resources > External Interrupt.
-For more information, see Hardware Implementation Pane: Texas Instruments C2000 Processors.
+For more information, see Model Configuration Parameters for Texas Instruments C2000 Processors.

 You can set ADC interrupt as the Simulink model base rate.
 This means that every periodic event in the model will occur at the rate decided by ADC interrupt.

 In order to set the base rate, ADC interrupt must be triggered.
 In general, an ePWM module can be used to trigger an ADC interrupt.
 An ePWM is free running counter which can be configured to trigger Start of Conversion for ADC module at a periodic interval.
 The ADC module can trigger an interrupt at the end of its conversion.

 Other sources for ADC Start of Conversion include external interrupt and software.